SC5/bandits/README.md

 ## Requirements
-The bandit requires `scikit` and `numpy`.
-To install both:
+The bandit requires `scikit`, `scipy` and `numpy`.
+To install them all:

-     pip install -U scikit-learn numpy
+     pip install -U scikit-learn scipy numpy

 ## Running the simulation